Hotell/blogposts/2017-02-16_ts-2.8/docs/typesafe-redux/typesafe-redux-with-ts-2-8.md

 > _Update thanks to provided comments_

-So until now I've preffered and used action creators created via classes.
-Thanks to @Igor Bezkrovnyi comment, I've revisited and got following ultimate solution working --> It uses first boilerplate reduction pattern - **createAction** helper.
+So until now I’ve preferred and used action creators created via classes.
+Thanks to **Igor Bezkrovnyi** comment, I’ve revisited and got following ultimate solution working!
+It uses first boilerplate reduction pattern  --> **the createAction function helper**

-Our action types and action creators with Action Union type for reducer ( leveraging discriminant unions )
+Our action types and action creators with Action Union type for reducer ( leveraging discriminant unions ) →

 ```ts
 // actions.ts